BodenmillerGroup/ImcSegmentationPipeline/README.md

 We [freely share](LICENSE) this pipeline in the hope that it will be useful for others to perform high quality image segmentation and serve as a basis to develop more complicated open source IMC image processing workflows.
 In return we would like you to be considerate and give us and others feedback if you find a bug/issue and [raise a GitHub Issue](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/issues) on the affected projects or on this page.

+## Contributing

+To contribute to this work, please fork the repository, make changes to it and open a pull request.

 ## Citation